 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Maybe I'll try tossing in some sweet potatoes and an apple tonight.
+Maybe I'll try tossing in some sweet potatoes and an apple next time.
 Yummy!

 © 2014 Victoria Van Ness